azkaban/azkaban/CONTRIBUTING.md

   * Remove final from private method
   * Remove unnecessary semicolon
   * Add missing @Override annotations
+  * Change visibility of field or method to lower access

 ### New line at the end of a file